sunghunbae/eMF/README.md

 Please make sure that eMF is accessible in your working directory by adding ```~/bin``` or your destination directory in the 'path'.

-How to prepare input files ?
+How to prepare input files?
 ============================

 You need to prepare config and data files.